 IGCSE and OIB students will be set specific homework tasks but are also expected to build in independent work and revision alongside classroom studies.
 At both of these levels reading of set texts ahead of lessons is essential; teaching is dependent on students having clear content knowledge.

-Students have access to several lesson resources on the ENP VLE and ProNote.
-Teachers also use Google Drive with some Lycée classes to collate group work, share ongoing resources and complete homework.
+Students have access to a variety of lesson resources in class and on ProNote.
+Teachers also use Google Drive and Google Classroom with some Lycée classes to collate group work, share ongoing resources and complete homework.
 Reading beyond the classroom is highly encouraged at all ages.
 This can be fiction and non-fiction books and texts.